acweathersby/rum/rum_raw.md

 # Descriminant

-Rum provides the descriminant type to facilitate unions.
+Rum provides the discriminant type to facilitate unions.
 A descriminant can be declared in a bit field of a certain size provided the bitfield is the first member of the struct.
 This member will allays occupy the top N bits of the bitfield.

 When a union of structures is made, if all structures have a descriminant defined, and minim bit size of all the descriminants is sufficient to enumerate all struct members of the union, then the discriminant SHALL be used to distinct the stuct type of unique instances of the union.
 This mechanism provids a standard method for optimizing the packing of the descriminant value within structures.